vishakhadhonde9/Linux-Second-half-/Session-18.md

     - HTTP: 80
     - HTTPS: 443
     - MySQL: 3304

 # ifconfig:
-- Used to configure network interfaces, display their configuration, and enable/disable them.
+- Used to configure network interfaces, display their configuration.
+- It display ip address and mac address of system.

 # ip:
-- Provides more advanced network configuration options than ifconfig, including routing, addressing, and tunnels.
+- Provides more advanced network configuration options than ifconfig, including routing, addressing.
+- ip addr
+  - This command displays information about all network interfaces on your system, including their IP addresses, MAC addresses, and other configuration details.
+- ip link
+  - Displays information about network interfaces (links), such as their state (UP or DOWN), MTU (Maximum Transmission Unit), and Ethernet address (MAC address).

 # ping:
-- Sends ICMP Echo Request packets to test the reachability of a host on an IP network and measure round-trip time.
+- Test connectivity.
+- Verify that a specific host is reachable over the network.
+- Diagnose network connectivity issues, such as packet loss or high latency.
+- ping <host>

-traceroute / tracepath:
+# traceroute / tracepath:
 - Traces the route taken by packets from the source to the destination, showing intermediate hops and round-trip times.
+- traceroute [destination]

 # netstat-
 - Displays various network-related information, such as active network connections, routing tables, interface statistics, and more.